Canine Campers -- Bringing Dogs to the National Forest

 When out on the trails, be sure you leash your dog whenever approaching other hikers, horses and pack stock.
 Horses and pack stock may spook at an inquisitive or boisterous dog, injuring the rider.
 Hikers may not enjoy meeting your dog running loose on a narrow, steep trail.

 Whether in camp or out on the trails, your fellow visitors' reactions will be a major factor in determining whether dogs continue to be welcome in developed National Forest recreation areas.
 Most complaints about dogs are about noise or dog mess.
 To avoid complaints from other forest visitors, consider these suggestions:

 - Never leave your dog alone in a closed vehicle or tent even for a short time.
-In summer, even a few minutes in the car can kill or seriously injure your pet.
+It may whine or bark while you are away.